amandamata/mimic-api/README.md

 ## Help

-JSON of the routes saved in the postman to facilitate use/testing at the root of the project.
+Testing routes with postman - json in the root dir